By Hannah Sang, Published Thursday, 11th March 2021

 - Know what to do in the event of a breach

 - Ensure ongoing and up-to-date security training for all

 - Recognise and put right key vulnerabilities in your IT network

 Make sure your business is properly protected against cyber attacks.
 Visit https://datcom.co.uk/

 By Hannah Sang

 Hannah is Sales Director for Datcom.
-Hannah has over 16 years of experience in the IT industry advising organisations on IT and Cyber Security solutions.
+Hannah has over 16 years of experience in the IT industry, advising organisations on IT solutions and cybersecurity.